koja-amir/koja-amir/README.md

 #                                   _Kassim-Amir_
-#  //This repo will introduce me to the world of coders and programmers
+# This repo will introduce me to the world of coders and programmers.
 # Hi!
 My name is Kassim Amir, a student undertaking a BS in Information Technology 💻.
   I am passionate about advancing my skills in software development and database management, and I am a certified Microsoft Office Specialist.
 My strong foundation in teamwork,